 Unilever | 2 days | Unilever has adopted a flexible hybrid working policy, allowing employees to work both remotely and in the office, with an expectation of 40% office working. | 2023 | Source |

-Vodafone | 2-3 days | Vodafone operates a hybrid working model, requiring employees to be in the office 2-3 days a week, depending on their role and responsibilities. | 2023 | Source |
+Vodafone | 2-3 days | Zoom adopted a hybrid work model, requiring employees to work in the office 2-3 days a week while continuing to support remote work where possible. | 2023 | Source |

 Wise | Flexible / role dependent | Wise allows employees to choose between working from the office or remotely, with a hybrid approach that focuses on flexibility based on team collaboration needs. | 2024 | Source |